microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/unifiedroledefinition-assignedprincipals.md

 ---
-title: "assignedPrincipals"
+title: "List assignedPrincipals"
-description: "Get the users and groups assigned to a role across all scopes."
+description: "List the principals (users and groups) directly or transitively assigned to a specific role for different scopes."
 author: "abhijeetsinha"
 ms.localizationpriority: medium
 ms.prod: "directory-management"
 doc_type: apiPageType
 ---

-# assignedPrincipals
+# List assignedPrincipals
 Namespace: microsoft.graph

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Get the users and groups assigned to a role across all scopes.
+List the principals (users and groups) directly or transitively assigned to a specific role for different scopes.
+You can use `count` query parameter to also get the count.

+If you want to list the direct and transitive role assignments for a specific principal, use the [List transitiveRoleAssignments](rbacapplication-list-transitiveroleassignments.md) API.

 ## Permissions
 One of the following permissions is required to call this API.
 At a minimum, a caller must have the `RoleManagement.Read.Directory` permission for queries.
 If the caller does not have permission to read properties for some of the objects included in the result set, the response will follow the [limited information returned for inaccessible member objects](/graph/permissions-reference#limited-information-returned-for-inaccessible-member-objects) pattern.